Alf Clausen: The Simpsons and other work

-Clausen has received two Primetime Emmy Awards for his work on The Simpsons, winning the award for Outstanding Individual Achievement in Music and Lyrics two years in a row.
+Clausen received two Primetime Emmy Awards for his work on The Simpsons, winning the award for Outstanding Individual Achievement in Music and Lyrics two years in a row.
 The first was for "We Put The Spring In Springfield" from the 1997 episode "Bart After Dark", the second was for "You're Checkin' In" from the 1998 episode "The City of New York vs. Homer Simpson"; the lyrics of each song were written by Ken Keeler.
-He has been nominated in the category a further seven times in 1994, 1995, 1996, 2002, 2003, 2004 and 2005.
-Clausen has also received twelve nominations for Outstanding Individual Achievement in Music Composition for a Series (Dramatic Underscore) between 1992 and 2011 and has twice been nominated for Outstanding Music Direction, in 1997 and 1998.
-With 30 nominations, Clausen has received more Emmy nominations than any other musician.
+He was nominated in the category a further seven times in 1994, 1995, 1996, 2002, 2003, 2004, and 2005.
+Clausen also received twelve nominations for Outstanding Individual Achievement in Music Composition for a Series (Dramatic Underscore) between 1992 and 2011 and was twice been nominated for Outstanding Music Direction, in 1997 and 1998.
+With 30 nominations, Clausen received more Emmy nominations to date than any other musician.

-He has won five Annie Awards for his work on The Simpsons.
+He won five Annie Awards for his work on The Simpsons.
 He won the 1997 award for Best Music in a TV Production, the award for Outstanding Music in an Animated Television Production in 1998, again for "You're Checkin' In", the same award in 2000 for the episode "Behind the Laughter", the award for Best Music in an Animated Television Production in 2003 for "Dude, Where's My Ranch?", and again in 2007 for "Yokel Chords".

-His work on the show has been released as part of three albums produced by Clausen: Songs in the Key of Springfield (1997), Go Simpsonic with The Simpsons (1999) and The Simpsons: Testify (2007).
+His work on the show has been released as part of three albums produced by Clausen: Songs in the Key of Springfield (1997), Go Simpsonic with The Simpsons (1999), and The Simpsons: Testify (2007).
 Clausen was not asked to score the film adaptation of the show, with Hans Zimmer getting the job.
-He noted: "sometimes you're the windshield, sometimes you're the bug".
+He noted, "... sometimes you're the windshield, sometimes you're the bug".